-Laser hair removal does carry some risk, so it is mandatory that it is performed under proper medical supervision and in a certified centre.
+Laser hair removal risks are not current but does exists, so it is mandatory that it is performed under proper medical supervision and in a certified centre.

 Several types of complications can occur following laser hair removal treatment.
 Most are mild and only last a few hours to a few days.
 If you are in doubt, do not hesitate to consult your GP.